adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Semantic classes don't tell us what they look like, but that's okay.
 That's what CSS is for.
 Semantic class names mean something to HTML, CSS, Javascript and automated functional tests.

-There are many reasons why we should use semantic classes are advantageous:
+There are many reasons why semantic classes are advantageous:

 ## 1. Because they are easy to understand